-Miss Tineke van der Ploeg - Headteacher Mr Sam Thompson - Deputy Mrs Jackie Wingrove - Inclusion manager
+Miss Tineke van der Ploeg - Headteacher Mr Sam Thompson - Deputy Mrs Jackie Wingrove - Inclusion manager Responsibility for the Governing Body is undertaken by the Behaviour and Wellbeing subcommittee.

 Summary

 The school has a legal duty to report and publish its absence figures & its attendance policy to parents and to promote attendance.
 School attendance data must be available to Oxfordshire County Council and the Department for Education.
 Our school is obliged to share all attendance data daily with Oxfordshire County Council and the Department for Education.
 Equally, parents have a duty to make sure that their children attend regularly and on time.